ArnoClaes/Hybrid-Content-Based-Read-Enhanced-ALS/README.md

 When training the ALS algorithm, only the users with the 7 or more articles read are taken into account, to reduce sparsity.
 The explanation of the ALS algorithm is out of the scope of this README.
 For more technical information we refer to the [paper](https://www.researchgate.net/publication/331716098_A_Novel_Implicit_Hybrid_Article_Recommender_System_with_an_Application_on_the_Financial_Article_Database_'Bieb'_from_Knab) and [Ding et al. (2018)](https://github.com/dingjingtao/View_enhanced_ALS).
 The outputs are:
 ***client_list_CF.csv*** and ***item_list_CF***, which are the look-up tables, as the original client lists are cropped.
 The matrices of factors are also outputted in npz-files: ***P.npz*** and ***Q.npz***.
 The dimensions of these matrices are [#users x #factors] and [#items x #factors], respectively.

+## Hybrid model
+All the aforementioned algorithms lead to the combination in [Hybrid_model](https://github.com/ArnoClaes/Hybrid-Content-Based-Read-Enhanced-ALS/blob/master/Algorithms/Hybrid_model.ipynb)

+## Secondary calculations
+Next to finding the most profitable recommendations, some extra calculations had to be performed to ensure the cleanliness of the data.
+In [Data Explore](https://github.com/ArnoClaes/Hybrid-Content-Based-Read-Enhanced-ALS/blob/master/Algorithms/Side%20Algorithms/DataExplore.ipynb), which takes a input the raw page, event and URL data; some basic exploratory research is done.

+####  Bias
+Since our data is directly based on a previous recommendation system, one could assume there to be a bias due to the old recommendation system.
+To calculate this bias, two steps have to be taken:

+1) Find the old recommendations
+2) Find out whether people have seen the recommendations
+3) Calculate the bias

+The first step is done in [Evaluation Finder](https://github.com/ArnoClaes/Hybrid-Content-Based-Read-Enhanced-ALS/blob/master/Algorithms/Side%20Algorithms/Recommendation_finder.ipynb).
+The input is given as ***merged_data.csv***, which is a merge of the ***clean_page_data.csv*** and the **TITLE** of ***clean_article_data.csv***.
+As we know the previous scheme of the old recommendation system, it is possible to calculate the recommendations that the user would have seen.
+The output of this program, ***data_recommendations.csv***, is the same ***merged_data.csv*** with an extra variable **old_recommendations**, which provides the URLs of the old recommendations.

+The second step is done by merging the ***clean_page_data.csv*** and ***clean_event_data.csv*** and finding for **clientid_hashed** and **URL** what the highest **eventlabel** is.
+When the **eventlabel**s contain either *75%*, *100%* or *read end article*; it is stated that the recommendation on that page was seen.

+The last step is done in [Bias](https://github.com/ArnoClaes/Hybrid-Content-Based-Read-Enhanced-ALS/blob/master/Algorithms/Side%20Algorithms/Bias.ipynb).
+Here both the outputs of the earlier steps are inputted, together with ***clean_page_data.csv***.
+The bias is calculated by finding the difference between the number clicked when recommended and the number clicked when not recommended.
+Since the bias was found to be not-significantly different from zero, no further implications were made on the rest of the algorithms.

+#### Conversion to commercial site
+It might be of managerial importance to know which articles flow most through to the commercial part of the website.
+This is done in